Gay Village, Montreal

 Gay Village (often simply known as "the Village"; Le Village gai /fr/ or simply Le Village) is a neighbourhood delineated by Saint Catherine Street East and Atateken Street in the Ville-Marie borough of Montreal, Quebec, Canada.

 The entire Village is bordered approximately by Saint Hubert Street to the west, De Lorimier Avenue to the east, Sherbrooke Street to the north and René Lévesque Boulevard to the south, making it the largest gay village in North America in terms of area.
 It is served by the Beaudry and Papineau metro stations.

 Originally a poor working-class area, the Centre-Sud neighbourhood became increasingly attractive to the gay and lesbian community after the migration of many LGBTQ businesses from other parts of the city.
 The area has become considerably gentrified, due in part to significant investment from the various levels of all governments.
 All three levels of government are aggressively promoting Montreal's gay life as a tourist attraction.
 In recognition of the Village's importance to the city, the Ville-Marie borough has displayed a rainbow flag in its council chambers and redecorated the entrance to the Beaudry Metro station with rainbow pillars.
 The Village is specifically marked on official city maps as "Le Village".

 History

 The first recorded gay establishment in North America was Montrealer Moise Tellier’s apple and cake shop on Craig Street (now Saint Antoine Street) in 1869.

-Originally named after a little wrestler named Dave who used to wrestle outside the pubs during the summer months.

-In addition to a small scene in Old Montreal, there were traditionally two concentrations of establishments where gays were welcomed (by the 1970s, these had become openly gay businesses), which mirrored Montreal's more language-segregated culture.
+In addition to a small scene in Old Montreal, specifically Champs de Mars, there were traditionally two concentrations of establishments where gays were welcomed (by the 1970s, these had become openly gay businesses), which mirrored Montreal's more language-segregated culture.
 These were Downtown Montreal (mixed, but mostly anglophone) and The Main (mixed, but mostly francophone):